michel1991/ocp-java-11/modulars/README.md

 Automatic modules always export all packages to other modules, making the answer option C.
 For more information, see Chapter 6.

-### Which of the following would be a legal module name?
-(Choose all that apply.)
-* A. com.book
-* B. com-book
-* C. com.book$
-* D. com-book$
-* E. 4com.book
-* F. 4com-book

-Module names look a lot like package names.
-Each segment is separated by a period (.) and uses characters valid in Java identifiers.
-Since identifiers are not allowed to begin with numbers, options E and F are incorrect.
-Dashes (-) are not allowed either, ruling out options B and D.
-That leaves options A and C as the correct answers.

 ### What can be created using the Java Platform Module System that could not be created without it?
 (Choose all that apply.)
 *  A. JAR file